 CCTV analytics software provides an automatic, accurate identification of events captured by CCTV cameras.
-When used with facial recognition and ANPR (automatic number plate recognition) CCTV analytics can recognise faces, people, different vehicle types and bags.
-It can also track speed, direction of movement and the amount of time a person or object spends in a certain area.
+When used with facial recognition and ANPR (automatic number plate recognition), this technology can recognise faces, people, different vehicle types, and bags.
+It can also track speed, the direction of movement, and the amount of time a person or object spends in a certain area.
 You can identify events such as unauthorised entry, vehicle movements and objects left in or removed from an area as potential threats.
 When they occur, these events trigger alarms to notify you or your security staff.

 Intelligent CCTV analytics learn by example

 These analytics can also predict further actions by persons or vehicles.
 For example, it can predict the movement of a car through a car park.
 That is because analytics programs are now self-learning and adapt to environment they are in.
 They learn by example, so you can go through a day’s CCTV footage identifying alarms and false alarms.
 The system will learn to differentiate between what is important and what is not.

 CCTV analytics can also learn via pattern-based learning.
 The system will begin to recognise objects by their movements and characteristics.
 For example, foxes might often run through a park at night.
 The system will flag this up several times but after a while it will start to ignore them.
 The system now recognises the size, shape and movements of a fox and knows it is not a threat.
 Unless of course, you keep chickens, then you can specify that a fox is indeed a threat.
 The system will continue to warn you about foxes.